What are the most important things to know about Combivir?

 Before taking Combivir, tell your health care provider:

-- If you are allergic to either of the medicines in Combivir (lamivudine or zidovudine) or any other medicines.
+- If you are allergic to any of the HIV medicines in Combivir (lamivudine or zidovudine) or any other medicines.

 - If you have any blood disorders, such as anemia or neutropenia.